scruff3y/Sobel-Edge-AA/parameterDescriptions.md

 The strength of the detected edges scales linearly with this value.

     edgeDetectWeight
-This weights the output of the edge detection by raising to the power of this value.
+This weights the output of the edge detection by raising the normalised edge-detection values to the power of this value.
+Hence, a detected edge must be closer to 1 to show up properly.